RandallBalestriero/Sknet/sknet/docs/source/user/installation.rst

 Set up the environment variable DATASET_PATH to where you want sknet to put (when downloaded) all the dataset by default.
 It should be a valid path.
-It can be added in yor :filename:`.bashrc` as
+It can be added in yoyr :file:`.bashrc` as
 ``export DATASET_PATH='/home/user/DATASET/'``